-As far as unflattering nicknames go the K series BMW's "flying brick" reference would have to be one of the worst.
-Unfortunately it's also a pretty accurate description of the bikes massive water cooled engine.
-For a long time the K's were overlooked in the custom scene because of the sheer bulk of their engines, but now, in a time where anything is possible and everything has potential we're seeing more and more K based Cafe Racers popping up.
-This latest example based on an '86 K100 RS is the work of Spanish workshop Nitro Cycles.
+As far as unflattering nicknames go the BMW K series “flying brick” reference would have to be one of the worst.
+Unfortunately, it’s also a pretty accurate description of the bikes massive water cooled engine.
+For a long time the K’s were overlooked in the custom scene because of the sheer bulk of their engines, but now, in a time where anything is possible and everything has potential, we’re seeing more and more K based Cafe Racers popping up.
+This latest example based on an ’86 K100 RS is the work of Spanish workshop Nitro Cycles.

 Nitro Cycles are a relatively new workshop to the Spanish custom scene and this BMW K100 RS Cafe Racer represents one of the first customer builds they’ve completed.
 Rather than arriving as a rolling bike at the Nitro Cycles workshop this BMW arrived in collection of unlabeled and uncategorised cardboard boxes.
 Not knowing if the parts within them would form a complete running bike the Nitro team had to first rebuild the bike before they could tear it down again.
 As you can imagine this added a fair bit of time to the build process.